 The dimensions and placement of your kitchen island will depend on the shape and space available in your kitchen.
 Professionals say that the island should be positioned at least 36" from existing cabinets and 42" from the range, refrigerator or dishwasher to allow plenty of room for opening doors and easy maneuvering around your workspace area.
 The height of your kitchen island can vary to suit your individual needs.
 If you can't make up your mind on that one, a multi-level island might be the solution.

 There are many more benefits according to how you use this type of kitchen furniture.
 However, before making the decision to purchase a kitchen island, you have some important factors to take into consideration, not the least of which is space.

 If you are not looking just for resale value, and we assume many of you will actually want to use your island, just think if the main uses for the island before construction.
 Will it be a place for the kids to eat breakfast or a baking center for your wife who like to make pies and cakes?
 The design should really follow the function when it comes to an island.
 For example, if you are tired of not being able to put hot pots directly on your countertop, install granite on your island, where placing a red hot pan should be no problem.

 Checklist : Keeping a checklist can be very helpful when it comes to having lots and lots of things to order and purchase.
 It will allow you to keep track of what has been purchased and what are the outstanding items that need to be ordered.
 Always keep the checklist handy as you will never know when you will need it for reference when you are out at the mall.

 classic kitchen island designs

-classic modern kitchen island
+classic luxury kitchen with island

-classic kitchen island
+colonial classic kitchen island